EllzBell/potahcoin/CONTRIBUTING.md

 and patches.
 This document explains the practical process and guidelines for contributing.

-First, in terms of structure, there is no particular concept of "Bitcoin Core developers" in the sense of privileged people.
+First, in terms of structure, there is no particular concept of "Potahcoin Core developers" in the sense of privileged people.
 Open source often naturally revolves around a meritocracy where contributors earn trust from the developer community over time.
 Nevertheless, some hierarchy is necessary for practical